mstn/shapify/README.md

+> this project is deprecated since it evolved somehow to [this other project](https://github.com/mapourtransit)

 The aim of this project is to address this issue [2].
 Here, you can find some scripts to compressed gpx files and create shapes.txt in the GTFS format.

 ## NOTE